 A yellow fever vaccination is not required if traveling per the group arrangements.
 However, a yellow fever vaccination is required for entry into South Africa and Botswana if arriving from a yellow fever endemic country.
 Please refer to the CDC website for a list of yellow fever infected and endemic countries.

 Be sure to bring a sufficient amount of your personal medications, as pharmacies are not found in the remote areas of this expedition.

 Insect bites can be a problem, and we urge you to bring an adequate supply of both insect repellent and bite relief products.

 Protect yourself against the heat and the strong sun.
 Drink plenty of fluids whenever you can, not just when you are thirsty.
 By preventing dehydration, you may prevent a range of medical problems associated with traveling.
-Bottled water will be available throughout the day during the course of the safari.
+Bottled water will be available throughout the course of the safari.
 Take precautions to avoid overexposure to the sun.
 Bring a sun hat with a wide brim or scarf, polarized sunglasses, and a high-SPF sunscreen.

 In case of serious injury or illness while traveling, it is important to understand that satisfactory medical facilities may not exist nearby.
 Should you require emergency medical care, it may be necessary to depart the country by international medical evacuation services.
 The cost of your expedition includes $100,000 in emergency evacuation and $25,000 in medical expense.
 Details of this policy are available online at www.travelguard.com/zegrahm.